Skip to content

 This feature is available in accounts with a Growth or Enterprise plan with the Accounts add-on.

-Use the Group Identify API to set or update properties of particular groups.
+Use the Group Identify API to set or update the properties of particular groups.
 These updates only affect events going forward.

 The groupIdentify() method accepts a group type and group name string parameter, as well as an Identify object that will be applied to the group.